top of page

 Co-Director, Centre for Systemic Studies

-Leah Salter is an executive and operational director for The Centre for Systemic Studies (CSS) which she set up in 2020 with Billy Hardy; and now co-directs with Julia Evans.
-Since 2020 Leah has taught on all the courses CSS offers; previously as course lead for the Supervisor and Foundation levels of training and most recently the course lead for the Intermediate level.
 Prior to The Family Institute being housed by CSS Leah had been a visiting lecturer for The Family Institute at USW on the BSc in Counselling degree and the MSc in Family Therapy.
 She was also the external examiner for a number of years for the supervisor level of training.

 Leah's time spent studying and teaching at The Family Institute, Wales, was hugely influential and was informed by the potential for Systemic, Narrative and Social Constructionist practices to be overtly concerned with social action and justice doing.

 Since 2018 Leah has taught on the University of Bedfordshire's Systemic Doctoral (PDSP) programme, previously as a tutor and deputy lead and now supervising candidates with their research; and examining doctoral theses.
 She has also examined at Bath University, The Tavistock and Portman, and is external examiner for The University of Leeds Foundation in Family Therapy course and Ty Elis Counselling training (level 5).
-Leah also inputs into Cardiff University's Foundation in Family Therapy embedded into the Doctorate in Clinical Psychology.
+Leah also inputs into Cardiff University's Foundation in Family Therapy embedded into the Doctorate in Clinical Psychology (DClin Psych).

 She has been a reviewer and guest editor for a number of other journals including reviewing for The Journal of Family Therapy.